 The Istanbul Film Festival was first presented as a film week in the summer of 1982, within the framework of the International Istanbul Festival.
 In 1983, under the title “International Istanbul Film Days”, 36 films were shown in one month.

 Beginning in 1984, the event became a separate activity and was shifted to April.
 In 1985, with the incentive of Şakir Eczacıbaşı, two competitive sections, one national and the other international, were included in the Festival program.
 The grand prize of the festival, the first ever Golden Tulip, was given this year to Michael Radford for his film 1984.
 The first grand prix of the National Competition was awarded to A Sip of Love directed by Atıf Yılmaz.
 Accredited by FIAPF (International Federation of Film Producers Associations) in 1989 as a “specialised competitive festival”, the “film week” thus was renamed the Istanbul Film Festival.
 The festival since 2016 awards the Golden Tulip to a film that reflects “new perspectives in cinema.”

 In 2007, the Human Rights in Cinema section of the festival programme became competitive and started giving an award provided by Eurimages.
-This award is given only at the Istanbul Film Festival.
+This award was given only at the Istanbul Film Festival until 2020.
 In January 2010, upon the death of İKSV chairman and co-founder of the festival, Şakir Eczacıbaşı, the International Golden Tulip Award started to be given in his memory, with the support of the Eczacıbaşı Group.
 In 2013, in memory of writer, director, producer Seyfi Teoman, the Festival established the Seyfi Teoman Best Debut Film prize.
 In 2015, a documentary competition, and in 2016 a short film competition were set up for films produced in Turkey–both awarding cash prizes.
 With around 50 local films in its line-up, the Istanbul Film Festival presents the widest showcase for Turkish productions.
 In 2022, Young Masters became a competitive section, best film being selected by the first ever Youth Jury composed of film students.